Public Citizens Advisory Committee Process

 The committee will have an advisory role, which will complement, but not replace, additional project-specific public engagement efforts and events.
 In addition to the CAC’s advisory role, this committee may promote public awareness and understanding of the project to a broad audience.
 The CAC is expected to advise the State through construction closeout and may play a role in monitoring the long-term effectiveness of the project.
 CAC Members may include leaders in civic associations, business groups, and non-profits, and representatives of vulnerable populations.
 Committee membership is an unpaid position.

-All CAC meetings will be open to the public and there will be time allotted at the end of each meeting for informal public comment and Q&A, which will be recorded in the meeting minutes.
-Meeting announcements and minutes will be posted on the GOSR RBD webpage:
+All CAC meetings will be open to the public and there will be time allotted at the end of each meeting for informal public comment and Q&A. Meeting announcements and summaries will be posted on the GOSR RBD webpage:

 Each CAC will be composed of no more than 25 qualified members and led by two (2) Co-Chairs, selected by the GOSR CAC Review Panel.